 11. How can you minimise negative impacts or misuse?

+The contents of Kit Yamoyo are not dangerous and cannot really be misused.
 Any model or design that is going to work effectively will need checks and balances.

 Will local traders or distributors open up products, like Kit Yamoyo, and take out what is valuable?
 Not if it is against their interest: that is, they earn from each kit safely sold or delivered.
 We also educate customers so that they know what to expect in the product and refuse opened or damaged ones.

 Will there be tampering or ‘leakage’ in the distribution chain?
-This is very rare in a private sector system as the person handling the product at any one time owns the product and so there is a ‘duty of care’ built into the system.
+This is rare in a private sector system as the person handling the product at any one time owns the product and so there is a ‘duty of care’ built into the system.
 What is more, the more product they make, distribute and sell the more money they make.
 This is in contrast to public sector systems where pilferage is often a problem and where workers are paid irrespective of their effectiveness in distribution.

 Will vouchers be mis-used, or be stolen or diverted?
 Every system is open to abuse; we have found, however, that training, to promote local accountability and ownership, can be very powerful.
 In addition, our voucher monitoring systems have fraud checks built in.

 12. What are your views on manufacture in Africa?